The Guide to Hog Hunting in Texas

 Types of Helicopters for Hog Hunting

 The most common types of helicopter for hog hunting are the R44 Raven and R66 Turbine helicopters.
 Lower end outfits may offer an option for an R22 at a discounted price while high end outfits may offer a 206 Bell Helicopter at a higher price.
-The helicopter is the bulk of the cost for these hog hunting trips, so the one you choose can have a direct impact on final cost of the trip.
+The helicopter is the bulk of the cost for these types of hog hunting trips, so the one you choose can have a direct impact on final cost of the trip.

 The R66 is a larger helicopter powered by a Rolls Royce RR300 turboshaft engine.
 The R66 is faster and smoother than the R44, and has 5 total seats.
 Most outfits allow up to 3 passengers to ride in an R66.